Beauvais

-You've just landed at Beauvais, wheeled your bags past the tiny arrivals hall, and realised something: this airport is nowhere near Disneyland Paris.
-It isn't.
-Beauvais sits roughly 120 km north of Marne-la-Vallée, and getting from one to the other takes anywhere from 1 hour 20 minutes to well over 3 hours, depending on how you travel.
-This guide is for anyone who booked the cheap Ryanair fare into Beauvais and now needs a straight answer on how to reach the castle gates.
-A pre-booked private transfer removes most of the guesswork, but it isn't the only option — let's go through all of them.
+You arrive at Beauvais, push your luggage through the small arrivals area, and then realise the airport is nowhere near Disneyland Paris.
+It isn't; Beauvais is roughly 120 km north of Marne-la-Vallée and the time it takes to get from one place to the other varies from one hour twenty minutes to well over three hours, depending on the mode of transport you take.
+This guide is for people who have booked a cheap Ryanair ticket into Beauvais and now want a clear answer on how to get to the castle gates.
+Although a pre-arranged private transfer removes most of the uncertainty, it isn't the only option — let's look at the alternatives.

 Quick Answer: The Best Way from Beauvais to Disneyland Paris

-Beauvais Airport sits well north of Paris, in the Oise department, while Disneyland Paris is 32 km east of the capital in Marne-la-Vallée.
-That puts the two points on almost opposite sides of the Île-de-France region, which is exactly why this route has no shortcuts.
+Beauvais Airport is located quite north of Paris in the Oise department, and Disneyland Paris is 32 km east of the capital in Marne-la-Vallée.
+The two places thus lie on almost opposite sides of the Île-de-France region, which is the reason why there are no shortcuts for this route.

-Drivers leave Beauvais on the A16 motorway heading south, passing the exits for Beauvais town itself before continuing toward the A16's southern end near the N104 Francilienne.
-From there, the route typically joins the A1, skirts the northern edge of Paris, and picks up the A104/N104 Francilienne ring road to swing east.
-The final stretch runs along the A4 motorway directly into Marne-la-Vallée, exiting for the resort.
+To get there, drivers take the A16 motorway away from Beauvais and go south, passing the exit for Beauvais town before moving on to the southern part of the A16 near the N104 Francilienne.
+From there, the route usually joins the A1, goes around the northern side of Paris, and then takes the A104/N104 Francilienne ring road to head east.
+The last section of the journey is carried out on the A4 motorway, leading directly into Marne-la-Vallée, after which the exit to the resort is taken.

-Along the way, you'll pass close to Chantilly and Senlis — two towns worth a detour on a different day, not this one.
-Traffic tends to bunch up where the A1 meets the Francilienne, particularly on weekday evenings and Sunday afternoons when Paris-bound holiday traffic converges.
+As you travel, you will come near to Chantilly and Senlis—two towns that are worth stopping to visit on another day, not on this one.
+Heavy traffic usually occurs where the A1 meets the Francilienne, especially on weekday evenings and Sunday afternoons, when holiday traffic bound for Paris converges.

 Your Transfer Options, One by One